mmcc007/fledge/README.md

 This CICD does not need the `Matchfile` created during match setup.
 However, it can be created temporarily to run the match setup.
 1. Initialize match.
 It will ask for the location and write access to the remote private match repo.

     ````
+    cd ios
     fastlane match init
     ````